 A qualified distribution from a designated Roth account in the Plan is a payment made after you are age 591⁄2 (or after your death or disability) and after you have had a designated Roth account in the Plan for at least 5 years.
 In applying the 5-year rule, you count from January 1 of the year your first contribution was made to the designated Roth account.
-However, if you did a direct rollover to a designated Roth account in the Plan from a designated Roth account in another employer plan, your participation will count from January 1 of the year your first contribution was made to the designated Roth account in the Plan or, if earlier, to the designated Roth account in the other employer plan.
+However, if you did a direct rollover to a designated Roth account in the Plan from a designated Roth account in another employer plan, your participation will count from January 1 of the year your first contribution was made to the designated Roth account in the Plan from a designated Roth account in the Plan or, if earlier, to the designated Roth account in the other employer plan.